moment/momentjs.com/docs/moment-timezone/01-using-timezones/04-formatting.md

 moment.tz([2012, 5], 'America/Los_Angeles').format('z'); // PDT
 ```

-Note that these abbreviations may change depending on the timezone offset.
+Note that these abbreviations may change depending on the time zone offset.
 This helps to
 distinguish offsets between places that may or may not use DST.

 ```js